-The location and appearance of the lesion is a major guide to diagnosis.
-Your veterinarian may recommend radiographs (X-ryas) of the underlying joint to determine if arthritis is present.
-Skin biopsies may be necessary if there is no response to treatment, or to rule out other causes such as mange or a tumor.
+The location and appearance of the lesion are a major guide to diagnosis.
+Your veterinarian may recommend radiographs (X-rays) of the underlying joint to determine if arthritis is present.
+Your veterinarian may recommend skin tests to look for bacteria, yeast, or other fungal diseases.
+Skin biopsies may be necessary if there is no response to treatment or to rule out other causes such as mange or a tumor.

 What is the treatment?

-Since the root cause is often related to anxiety or boredom, increasing interaction and stimulation are often strongly recommended.
-While the condition can be frustrating to get under control, most cases of acral lick granuloma can be successfully treated if the owner is willing to pursue extended tests and treatments.
+These lesions can often be chronic, relapsing problems that require long-term therapy.
+While the condition can be frustrating to get under control, most cases of an acral lick granuloma can be successfully treated if the owner is willing to pursue extended tests and treatments.